-Welcome to the homepage of the Tendai Buddhist Institute / Jiunzan Tendaiji, (est. 1995).
+Welcome to the Tendai Buddhist Institute / Jiunzan Tendaiji, (est. 1995).

 - Meditation services are held on Wednesday evenings from 6pm.
 Dharma talk and discussion held in the main house.
 Meditation service held in the Main Hall, followed by a potluck dinner.